 If you're looking for a way to get rich soil for your garden or plants while taking care of food waste, consider using one of these compost bin plans so you have a dedicated area to compost.
 Building your own compost bin is a great budget-saving alternative to buying one.

 Composting is an easy process with a lot of benefits that takes green waste (fruit, vegetables, weeds, eggshells, and coffee grinds) and brown waste (leaves, sticks, cardboard, and newspaper) and mixes it until everything decomposes to make rich soil.
 This rich soil can be used in your garden or flower beds, giving them the nutrients they need.
 Be sure to learn what you should and shouldn't compost before beginning.

-If you want to keep your compost out of sight, consider using one of these DIY privacy screens to do so.
+If you want to keep your compost out of sight, consider using a DIY privacy screen to do so.
 If you're interested in composting but you don't want to keep your compost, several composting services will take your compost and put it to good use.

 01 of 10